JudythG/Common-Phrases/README.md

 1. matching_tokens.txt - human readable
 2. matching_tokens_json.txt - JSON file

+## My Fave
+I really like that I create lists of snippets that all are displayed on the same line because it leads to the interesting question of how join these snippets.
+For example, if the two snippets are 'Soul' and 'the Soul', I'd remove 'the Soul' and just leave 'Soul' in the list of snippets.
+That one's obvious but there are that are ambiguous.

 ## Future Work
 * Make the program Object Oriented.
 Variables that relate to the poem as a whole should be class variables, not passed as parameters.
 * Allow users to select any poem from The Poetry DB.